 If you are unsure whether an application is safe, type the application name into Google and see if other people are talking about it.
 Often, forums can give you some more information about a scam.

 Phishing scams, so-called because they fish for information, are still very common on the internet and email circuit.
 Emails that appear to be from genuine suppliers like banks and credit card companies ask you to follow a link because your details need to be updated/verified or whatever other scams they can come up

 If there is a link in the email, hover your mouse over it and you will see in the bottom left-hand corner of the screen, the address to which the link takes you.
 However, the fraudsters have a knack of using addresses that seem convincing, so this in itself is not a good enough check.

 Your bank/credit card company will never ask you to enter your personal details by clicking on a link.
 If you do have online banking, type the address in yourself through your web browser, do not follow a link in an email.

-If you think you have already entered your information into a fraudulent website, contact your bank or financial institution immediately and change your passwords and security details straight away.
+If you think you have already entered your information into a fraudulent website, contact your bank or financial institution immediately and change your passwords so you don’t forget them and security details straight away.